jerickjoe111/launch-school/JS210/course_topics.md

 `Array.prototype`, which includes a wide range of array manipulation functions, defines the properties that arrays inherit.
 The majority of these methods are _generic_, which means they are compatible with any _array-like_ object and true arrays.
 Strings in JS behave like character arrays too.

 A `length` property is present in each JavaScript array (and objects.
 In functions it expresses its arity).
-This attribute describes the number of array elements in nonsparse arrays (_dense_). `length` for sparse arrays is always greater than the highest index of any element.
-Properties with non-index names are not included in the `length` count.
+This property describes the number of array elements in nonsparse arrays (_dense_). `length` for sparse arrays is always greater than the highest index of any element.
+Properties with non-index names are not included in the `length` count, but gaps in sparse arrays are.

 The `[]` operator is used to access an element of an array.
 To the left of the brackets must be a reference to the array.
 The expression should be any arbitrary expression with a non-negative integer value.
 This syntax can be used to read and write an array element's value.